bs-production/front-end-guidelines/main-message.md

     - http://www.ucreative.com/articles/9-dos-and-donts-of-typography/

-4. Combining Text and Images
+***5. Combining Text and Images***
   - Use techniques to ensure legibility
   - Avoid clutter and use ample spacing between text and image borders
-  - Text on image:
+  - Ensure high contrast between text and background, with these techniques:
       - Place text over area of image with solid color/uncluttered area
       - Place text on solid or transparent color overlay
       - Apply softening or subtle blur to image